 Thursday evening kicks into gear with a block party and bonfire sponsored by the Student Government Association at 6:45 p.m. at the traditional spot adjacent to the Alumni Center.
 Spectators can also enjoy music by the Spirit of the Southland Band, followed by a Lip Sync contest for students at 8 p.m.

 On Homecoming Day, Oct.
 18, fun and spirit will fill Friendship Circle.
-Alumni and visitors can enjoy a photo booth, ziplining and tailgating with live entertainment starting at 2 p.m.
-There will be booths manned by area merchants and Southeastern Community Music School students at the Pottle Performance Circle.
-Activities for children include "Roomie's Fun Run" at 2 p.m. around Friendship Circle with goodies for all who cross the finish line and a variety of crafts, face painting, train rides and inflatables.
+Alumni and visitors can enjoy a photo booth, ziplining and tailgating.
+There will be booths manned by area merchants and Southeastern art students at the Pottle Performance Circle.
+Activities for children include a variety of crafts, face painting, train rides and inflatables.

 The annual Educators Honor Roll will start at 11 a.m. in the Teacher Education Center, and a dedication ceremony for Southeastern donors who have endowed scholarships and professorships will be held at 1 p.m. in Sims Memorial Library.
-At noon marketplace shopping in Friendship Circle and hayride tours of campus will begin, while the campus bookstore will open from 11 a.m. to 6:30 p.m.
-Roomie will be at the bookstore from 1 – 2 p.m. for a book signing of a book by Erin Cowser that will teach the littlest Lion fans to Lion Up.
+At noon, marketplace shopping in Friendship Circle and hayride tours of campus will begin, while the campus bookstore will open at 1 p.m.

 At 2 p.m. entertainment begins in Friendship Circle.
 Also, the Decorate Your Tailgate Contest will be judged beginning at 4 p.m.

-The Homecoming parade rolls at 3 p.m. along a new route.
+The Homecoming parade rolls at 3 p.m. following a route that will go through Hammond's downtown before going through Friendship Circle.
 Following the parade, Lion fans can cheer on Head Coach Ron Roberts and his team as they do the traditional "Lion Walk" through Friendship Circle to Strawberry Stadium at 4:30 p.m.